 “No idea.
 All I know is that I can’t live here anymore.
-The crops aren’t growing and the
+The crops aren’t growing

+answered.
 “We are going to find a green place with a lot of food and a lot of

 animals.
 It is a place where we can live in paradise.” said the tall man.
-His eyes glisten with hope.
+His eyes

-exit.
+The masculine man looks at the tall man and smiles.
+Then they head toward the forest to exit.
 The girl stares at their two figures until they become very small and hard to see.
 Then, she smiles and feels a genuine joy from her heart.
 The masculine man’s smile must be contagious.